mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/5-zero-downtime/README.md

 Understanding the role of Satellite [Optional]
 ----------------------------------------------

-If the workshop envirnoment includes a Red Hat Satellite we will explore some of the capabilities that make this process easier to manage.
+If the workshop environment includes a Red Hat Satellite we will explore some of the capabilities that make this process easier to manage.

 Logging into Satellite
 ----------------------

 The class shares a single instance of Satellite.
-The URL and credentials were supplied to you at the begining of the workshop, please ask your instructor for assistance if you don not have them at hand.
+The URL and credentials were supplied to you at the beginning of the workshop, please ask your instructor for assistance if you don't have them at hand.

 After authenticating you will land on the Satellite Dashboard